Community action agencies in Wisconsin.

 Usually funds that are offered as part of housing rehabilitation are provided to seniors and low-income homeowners as a deferred loan.
 This will only need to be repaid upon sale of the home, 30 years from the date of the loan origination, or if the home is no longer their primary residence.
 So in some ways this is almost equivalent to a grant.

-Repairs eligible can include foundation repair, roof work, siding, door and window repair or replacement, handicap accessibility, wells, septic systems, lead hazard reduction, plumbing, electrical, heating system and water heater replacement.
+Repairs eligible can include foundation repair, roof work, siding, door and window repair or replacement, handicap accessibility, wells, septic systems, or lead hazard reduction.
+Volunteers may also help with plumbing, electrical, heating system and water heater replacement, or find other home repair assistance programs for low income families.

 The Section 8 Housing Choice Vouchers provide rental subsidies and assistance to very low income households and those that are experiencing poverty.
 There is usually a waiting list for qualified applicants.
 The government program will provide clients with a voucher that will in effect pay a portion of their monthly rent.